 I’ve had many great conversations with my fellow brothers and sisters in Christ, many of whom disagree with my belief that in Rom.
 16:1-7, Paul commends Phoebe as an ordained deacon, Junia as an Apostle, and Prisca as the pastor of a local church (along with her husband).
-They contend that these women in Romans 16 were NOT female leaders who held positions of authority in the New Testament Church.
+They contend that these women were NOT female leaders who held positions of authority in the New Testament Church.

 In my opinion, each of their arguments is based on either a misreading of the text out of context, faulty manuscripts, or mistranslations of the Greek.
 It is my hope that, as I address each of these arguments, I present a convincing defense of my belief that not only should women be ordained today, but that God has always called women to ordained ministry and the Church is just now waking up to that fact.

 Junia the Apostle

 I believe that in Romans 16:1-7, Paul commends Junia as an apostle.
 The argument presented against this claim is that, due to a misplaced accent mark, the feminine name “Junia” may actually be “Junias,” a male name(1).

 First, though the Catholic Answers site cited above maintains it is unclear whether we should read Romans 16:7 as referring to the female name “Junia” or the male name “Junias,” I disagree.
 The early papyrus P46 (from ca. 200 CE) as well as the early Coptic (3rd century), Vulgate (4th century), and Latin (5th century) all use the feminine name “Julia”; while the Codex Sinaiticus, the earliest complete copy of the Bible from the 3rd century uses the female name “Junia” (2).

 Likewise, the early Fathers uniformly recognize that this passage refers to a woman named Junia (3).
 As John Chrysostom writes,